MissingHacker20/MissingPawn/README.md

 - CMake

 or:
-- Use MissingPawn.exe in folder `build/`
+- Use ready MissingPawn.exe in folder `build/`

-(Adjust the command to match your project.)

 ## Usage